decentralized-identity/integrations/Permits and Licences/Construction Ecosystem/Home Addition Scenario.md

 ## Use Cases

 * Acme Applies to WSA for Clearance Letter
+* WSA verifies that Acme has a registration with the Corporate Registry
 * WSA issues a Clearance Letter
 * WSA updates a Clearance Letter
 * WSA revokes a Clearance Letter